 - Explain how meiosis generates genetic diversity.

-- Define “homologous” chromosomes (their origin, their relationship in term of genetic information) and explain what happens to homologous pairs during meiosis (independent assortment).
+- Define “homologous” chromosomes (their origin, and their relationship in terms of genetic information) and explain what happens to homologous pairs during meiosis (independent assortment).

 - Explain what crossing over is, and how it generates genetic diversity.

 - Explain fertilization (in terms of haploid and diploid chromosome numbers), as well as fertilization’s contribution to genetic diversity.

 - Compare meiosis 1 and meiosis 2, and explain what happens during each process.

 - Connect the events of meiosis and fertilization to how sexual reproduction creates variation.

 - Explain how certain aspects of human genetic variation (Down’s syndrome, etc.) can be explained by chromosomal changes resulting from meiosis (nondisjunction).